Abstract for Clarity of Communications

 For instance, it is difficult for a Driver-Analytical to sit through a video to access information.
 For them, video presentations just take too much time to get to the point.
 In fact, a five-minute video seldom conveys more information than can be written in a few paragraphs, so unless some animated or reality segment is required, an Analytical and certainly a Driver will probably not sit through a video.
 There is also the danger that some people will resent the perceived waste of time.

 The same can be said for explanatory articles.
-Magazines intended for popular consumption such as Scientific American, typically begin articles with a too long “It was a sunny day and I admired the person’s home as I drove up…” kinds of dialogue.
+Magazines intended for popular consumption typically begin articles with a too long “It was a sunny day and I admired the person’s home as I drove up…” kind of dialogue.
 If an article is a reasonably technical discussion about immunology, for instance, why would the reader be interested in where the immunology expert lives or if the sun was shining?

 Remember that this is an unconscious process and simply deciding to focus on the conversation seldom helps.
 Controlling the unconscious processes is a way of life, as our perceptual processes are moderated by habit.